 Let’s jump right in, shall we?
 We’ll cross the pond to get our first question, and it’s a great one.

-We get a lot of questions on social media, so we’re going to distill those queries and their answers into a monthly column from our in-house wrestling savant, Bobby Mathews.
-If you have future questions for a column, feel free to shoot us a message on TWITTER or FACEBOOK.]
+We get a lot of questions on social media, so we’re going to distill those queries and their answers into an occasional column from our in-house wrestling savant, Bobby Mathews.
+If you have future questions for a column, feel free to shoot us a message on TWITTER or FACEBOOK.

 From @Neil_Bomb on Twitter: Was it [Bam Bam Bigelow’s] attitude and politics that always got in the way of him being a bonafide main eventer? [sic]